 Some parents don’t realize there is a problem with their child’s tongue or lips until they’re much older.
 If speech is delayed, it could be that a lip or tongue tie is the largest contributing factor.

-If you suspect that your newborn, infant, or toddler has a tongue tie, we invite you to call our practice at your earliest convenience.
+If you suspect that you, your newborn, infant, or toddler has a tongue tie, we invite you to call our practice at your earliest convenience.
 The sooner the condition is diagnosed and corrected, the easier it will be for your child to nurse and/or develop proper speech patterns.

 Call us today to request an appointment!